 Have an understanding of the rules and principles of international energy law and the international climate regime;

 Have knowledge of the complexity that technology brings to combating climate change and technology’s impact on environmental issues

 Have an understanding of the economic, political and philosophical context of international rules and principles related to energy, and their application and relevance in national jurisdictions.

 Upon completion of the course, students will be able to:

 Explain the interaction between energy resources and the goals set to reduce climate change through technological advances and environmental limitations;

-Work independently and to carry out an integrated and comprehensive legal analysis of national and transnational energy law issues;
+Work independently and carry out an integrated and comprehensive legal analysis of national and transnational energy law issues;

-Demonstrate the ability to make assessments with regard to disciplinary, social and ethical aspects and to demonstrate awareness of ethical aspects of research and development work;
+Demonstrate the ability to make assessments with regard to disciplinary, social and ethical aspects and demonstrate awareness of ethical aspects of research and development work;

 Demonstrate insight into the possibilities and limitations of research, its role in society and the responsibility of the individual for how it is used; and